-Tax treatment of investments varies dramatically based on factors such as type of investment, type of income it produces, how long you've held it and whether any special limitations or breaks apply.
-And higher-income taxpayers generally face higher tax rates on their investment income.
+ax treatment of investments varies dramatically based on factors such as type of investment, type of income it produces, how long you've held it and whether any special limitations or breaks apply.
+And higherincome taxpayers generally face higher tax rates on their investment income.

 But there are many additional factors to evaluate before deciding whether to sell or hold an investment, such as investment goals, time horizon, risk tolerance, factors related to the investment itself, fees and charges that apply to buying and selling securities, and your need for cash.
-Nevertheless, taxes are still important to consider.
+Regardless, it's important to factor taxes into your investment planning.